kevinlj246/todo-list/README.md

 # Setup
+1. Open a terminal and run `git clone https://github.com/kevinlj246/todo-list.git` where you'd like to clone the project.
+2. Navigate to the todo-app directory.
-Run `npm start` or `ng serve` inside of the todo-app directory to start a dev server.
-Then navigate to `http://localhost:4200/`.
+3. Run `npm start` or `ng serve` inside of the todo-app directory to start a dev server.
+4. Then navigate to `http://localhost:4200/`the view the app.

 # Task at Hand
-* Front end candidate task:Write a Todo List app, front end only using Angular 7 or greater (data does not need to persist).Minimum requirements
+Front end candidate task:Write a Todo List app, front end only using Angular 7 or greater (data does not need to persist).Minimum requirements
-* Users should be able to:
+Users should be able to:
 - [x] View the list of items,
 - [x] Add, edit, remove, and mark items as done,